aartisethi875/indian-startup-dashboard/README.md

 3. The charts and tables will update with the corresponding data.
 4. Use the "Export Data" button to download the data as a CSV file.

+# Deployment
+The Indian Startup Dashboard is deployed on https://aartisethi875-indian-startup-dashboard-app-v24z4j.streamlit.app/

 # Authors
 - [Aarti Sethi](https://github.com/aartisethi875)